 Monstera will eventually send out aerial roots in search of water.
 It’s fun to keep a mason jar full of water on the floor to allow those roots to snake their way around the jar, simulating a more natural environment for them.
 Change the water out every week or two if you decide to try this method out too.
 I eventually add the roots back into the pot and into the soil.
 In the wild, monstera vine their way up trees and allow those aerial roots to dangle beautifully all the way down to the rainforest floor to soak up the moist ground.

 When propagating monstera, the first thing you want to look for is an aerial root.
 It doesn’t have to be long, it can even be a node or bump, but it must be there in order to root your cutting.
 I suggest waiting until the cutting has two healthy leaves and an aerial root before cutting.

 Using sharp, clean shears or floral cutters, snip the plant JUST BELOW (about 1/2 inch) the aerial root or node at a nice 45 degree angle.
-Then go ahead and place it directly into that rooting water I mentioned above if you have it, or distilled tap water works too.
+Then place in a shaded spot for an hour or so to heal over and then pop it into rooting water I mentioned above if you have it, or distilled tap water works too.

 Change out the water every few weeks, be sure to keep the cutting and water in indirect sun.
 Wait about one to two months for a robust root system to get established before planting your cutting up in organic potting soil in a pot with good drainage.